-Total debt represents the sum of long-term debt (including unamortized debt issue costs, accrued interest and fair value hedge - basis adjustment), short-term borrowings under the US commercial paper program and other bank indebtedness (if any).
+Total debt represents the sum of long-term debt (including unamortized debt issue costs, accrued interest and fair value hedge - basis adjustment), short-term borrowings under the US commercial paper program, long-term financing arrangements and other bank indebtedness (if any).
 Management believes Total debt is a measure that is useful to facilitate the understanding of the Corporation's corporate financial position in relation to its financing obligations.

-(dollars in thousands) As at A reconciliation of long-term debt to total debt is included below: January 28, 2024 \$ January 29, 2023 \$ January 30, 2022 \$ Total long-term debt (1) 2,264,394 2,251,903 1,796,914 USCP Notes issued under US commercial paper program 89,386 Total debt 2,264,394 2,251,903 1,886,300
+(dollars in thousands) As at A reconciliation of long-term debt to total debt is included below: February 2, 2025 \$ January 28, 2024 \$ January 29, 2023 \$ Total long-term debt 2,282,679 2,264,394 2,251,903 USCP Notes issued under US commercial paper program Total debt 2,282,679 2,264,394 2,251,903